DCapella/markdown-previewer/README.md

 # React Redux Markdown Previewer
-An application that allows you to type within a text area and displays it in GitHub flavored markdown.
+An application that allows you to type within a text area and displays it in flavored markdown.

 # Built With
 * HTML